CPM Calculator — Free Cost Per Mille Calculator for Media Planners (2026)

 Should I always optimize for the lowest CPM?

-No. Low CPM often correlates with low-quality inventory — Made for Advertising (MFA) sites, bot traffic, and low-viewability placements.
-A $2 CPM on MFA inventory delivers less real value than a $25 CPM on premium CTV.
-Optimize for cost-per-outcome (CPA, cost-per-visit, cost-per-lead) rather than CPM alone, and use attention metrics and viewability to ensure quality.
+No. Low CPM often correlates with low-quality inventory — MFA (made for advertising) sites, bot traffic, and unviewable placements.
+A $2 CPM on MFA delivers far less real value than a $25 CPM on premium CTV with 95% viewability and human audience.
+Optimize for cost per viewable impression, cost per attentive second, or cost per outcome — not CPM alone.
+Layer in viewability, IVT, and attention metrics before declaring a buy efficient.

-How do CPMs change during peak advertising seasons?
+How much do CPMs increase during Q4 and peak seasons?

 Related Tools